 Restrictions on Certain Investments.
 A number of publicly traded closed-end investment companies have been organized to facilitate indirect foreign investment in developing countries, and certain of such countries, such as Thailand, South Korea, Chile and Brazil, have specifically authorized such funds.
 There also are investment opportunities in certain of such countries in pooled vehicles that resemble open-end investment companies.
 In accordance with the 1940 Act, a Fund may invest up to 10% of its total assets in securities of other investment companies, not more than 5% of which may be invested in any one such company.
 In addition, under the 1940 Act, a Fund may not own more than 3% of the total outstanding voting stock of any investment company.
-These restrictions on investments in securities of investment companies may limit opportunities for a Fund to invest indirectly in certain developing countries.
-Shares of certain investment companies may at times be acquired only at market prices representing premiums to their net asset values.
+These restrictions on investments in securities of investment companies may at times be acquired only at market prices representing premiums to their net asset values.
 If a Fund acquires shares of other investment companies, shareholders would bear both their proportionate share of expenses of the Fund (including management and advisory fees) and, indirectly, the expenses of such other investment companies.

 Depositary Receipts.
-A Fund may invest in foreign securities by purchasing depositary receipts, including American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs"), Global Depositary Receipts ("GDRs") and nonvoting depositary receipts ("NVDRs") or other securities convertible into securities of issuers based in foreign countries.
+A Fund may invest in foreign securities by purchasing depositary receipts, including American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs"), Global Depositary Receipts ("GDRs") and non-voting depositary receipts ("NVDRs") or other securities convertible into securities of issuers based in foreign countries.
 These securities may not necessarily be denominated in the same currency as the securities into which they may be converted.
 Generally, ADRs, in registered form, are denominated in U.S. dollars and are designed for use in the U.S. securities markets, GDRs, in bearer form, are issued and designed for use outside the United States and EDRs (also referred to as Continental Depositary Receipts ("CDRs")), in bearer form, may be denominated in other currencies and are designed for use in European securities markets.
 ADRs are receipts typically issued by a U.S. bank or trust company evidencing ownership of the underlying securities.
 EDRs are European receipts evidencing a similar arrangement.
 GDRs are receipts typically issued by non-U.S. banks and trust companies that evidence ownership of either foreign or domestic securities.
 For purposes of a Fund's investment policies, ADRs, EDRs, GDRs and NVDRs are deemed to have the same classification as the underlying securities they represent.
-Thus, an ADR, EDR, GDR or NVDR representing ownership of common stock will be treated as common stock.
+Thus, an ADR, EDR, GDR or NVDR representing ownership of common stock.